 Marine Protected Areas (MPAs)

 Between 25 July and 13 November 2013, Marine Scotland held a public consultation on 'Planning Scotland's Seas' covering the new Marine Protected Areas, marine planning, and the future of marine renewables.
-For more information please see our MPA consultation web pages .
+For more information on the consultation, please see our MPA consultation web pages.
+Both SNH & the JNCC have now published their reports on the consultation, please see our SNH MPA advice page .

 Scotland (along with the rest of the UK) has designated a number of Marine Protected Areas (MPAs) which include Special Areas of Conservation (SACs), Special Protection Areas (SPAs), Sites of Special Scientific Interest (SSSIs) and Ramsar sites .
 The term "MPA" can be used for several different types of protected areas within the marine environment.